Intensive-level care that continues in the air.

 Each helicopter carries a pilot and a highly trained medical team of two: a critical care transport nurse and critical care transport paramedic.
 Coordinated by our communications center, we respond to the scene and work with the local emergency service personnel to stabilize the victim for air transport to the trauma center.

 The advanced level of care the patient receives, from the moment we pick them up to the moment we transfer them to the waiting trauma team, can make a real difference in their survival and recovery.

 During flight, we contact the receiving hospital and give them an update with current patient information, highlight any concerns, let them know of any immediate needs that should be addressed when we arrive, and brief them so they know exactly what to expect.
 Once we land, we follow well-established protocols that ensure a smooth transfer of the patient from our care to theirs.

 How much does New England depend on our rotor-wing services?
 A lot more than you probably think:

-- Boston MedFlight operates three of the four helicopters based in Massachusetts.
-They are located at our facilities at Hanscom Field, Plymouth Municipal Airport and Lawrence Municipal Airport.
+- Boston MedFlight operates helicopters out of facilities at Hanscom Field, Bedford, Plymouth Municipal Airport, Lawrence Municipal Airport and Mansfield Municipal Airport

 H145 - Airbus